noelwelsh/noelwelsh.com/content/posts/2025-01-17-codata-interpreter-terminal.md

 The issue with ergonomics is that this code is tedious and error-prone to write.
 We have to pepper calls to `run` everywhere, and even in these small examples I found myself making mistakes.
 This is actually another failing of composition, because we don't have methods to combine together programs.
 For example, we don't have methods to say that the program above is the sequential composition of three sub-programs.

 We can solve the first problem by keeping track of the state of the terminal.
-If `printBold` is called within a state that is already printing bold it should just do nothing.
+If `printBold` is called within a state that is already printing bold it should do nothing.
 This means the type of programs changes from `() => A` to `Terminal => A`, where `Terminal` holds the current state of the terminal.

-To solve the second problem we're looking for a way to sequentially compose programs, which have type `Terminal => A` and pass around the state in `Terminal`.
+To solve the second problem we're looking for a way to sequentially compose programs.
+Remember programs have type `Terminal => A` and pass around the state in `Terminal`.
 When you hear the phrase "sequentially compose", or see that type, your monad sense might start tingling.
 You are correct: this is an instance of the state monad.

-If we're using [Cats][cats] we can just define
+If we're using [Cats][cats] we can define

 ```scala
 import cats.data.State